Noble Consort Yijing: Chongde Era

 After Ligden Khan died, Hong Taiji married Lady Namjung and Lady Batmadzoo as his concubines.
 Her residence was Linzhi Palace (麟趾宮), located in the west side of Qingning Palace (宮清寧宮) of the Shenyang Imperial Palace Lady Namjung was conferred the title of Noble Consort.
 On 30 April 1636, she gave birth to the 11th daughter of Hong Taiji, Princess Duanshun of the First Rank.
 Later, she gave birth Bomubogor on 20 January 1642.

 Abaga Borjigit Namjung died in 1674 and was awarded the title of Noble Consort Yijing.
-She was buried im the Zhaoling garden (清昭陵).
+She was buried in the Zhaoling garden (清昭陵).